gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

     ingressClass: nginx
 ```

-Landscaper collects the export from the execution and creates the configured exported dataobject `myIngressClass`.
+The Landscaper collects the export from the execution and creates the configured exported dataobject `myIngressClass`.
 The exported dataobject is a contextified dataobject, which means that it can only be imported by other installations in the same context.
 The dataobject's context is the root context `""` so that all root installations could use the export as import.

 Contextified dataobjects name is a hash of the exported key and the context, so that they can be unqiely identified by the landscaper.